open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

 1. Once you have traces and logs ingested in a backend, try to correlate these two telemetry signal types in the backend along with a frontend such as Grafana.
-1. Use auto-instrumentation to further enrich telemetry.
+1. Use [Automatic Instrumentation](/docs/concepts/instrumentation/automatic/) to further enrich telemetry.

 The community is currently working on the [Events API Interface][otel-logs-events] which is a good place to continue your research and